SWEN90009-2024/SC-BlueRing/docs/agile ceremonies/Sprint-1 review.md

 ## Agenda

 1. **Project Concept and Background**:
    - The project concept and background were effectively communicated, providing a clear understanding of the initiative.
-   - The problem statement lacked clarity within the project background, making it difficult to discern the core issue being addressed.
+   - The problem statement within the project background lacked clarity, making it difficult to discern the core issue being addressed.
-   - **Action**: It is essential to clearly articulate the problem, the need for a solution, and outline the proposed solution in 3 to 4 lines for better comprehension.
+   - **Action**: Clearly articulate the problem, the need for a solution, and outline the proposed solution in 3 to 4 lines for better comprehension.

 2. **Target Audience Identification**:
-   - The target audience was identified but needs further specificity to enhance the project's focus and alignment with stakeholders' needs.
+   - The target audience was identified but requires further specificity to enhance the project's focus and alignment with stakeholders' needs.

 3. **Project Scope**:
    - The project scope was well-defined, offering a comprehensive overview of the intended deliverables and objectives.